0xCambie/0xCambie/README.md

 # Hi there, you can call me Cambie 👋
-### Cybersecurity Enthusiast, CTF Player & Skidware.
+### Cybersecurity Enthusiast, CTF Player & Skidware Analyst.

 I used to work with CNC Machines, CAD and CAM software to design and develop mechanical parts.